UnifiedPillsTerminal/upiter/README.md

 # upiter
-it's a start-up project centered around finding drug replacements
+Unified Pills Terminal is a startup-project centered around drug replacement.
+For more info check bio.